So You Want To Make Video Games?

 It is probably worth listing any schools you went to, and any leadership positions that you held, but don’t go overboard with it.
 Remember, you are trying to get hired to make video games, not lead an infantry squad.

 As to your PS, my first actual telephone interview was with Red Storm shortly after I graduated.
 They liked the fact that I had been in the Army, but it didn’t appear to be especially significant to them.
 They were more concerned with the contract work I had done on Brothers in Arms, and my ability with scripting.
-I failed to impress them significantly and so I wound up getting hired by another company, and was immediately set to work making a Red Storm game.
+I failed to impress them significantly and so I wound up getting hired by another company, and was immediately set to work making a sub-contracted Red Storm game.
 Are there any Red Storm employed readers who have any information on this?